moadAlami/ROI/README.md

 # 2. Principle

 The ROI-Auto python3 script reads all of the ESRI shapefiles in a directory, and using a pseudo random number generator; it determines the polygones that are going to be used for the training and validation.
-Then, it puts them in separate foloders (in the same directory).
+Then, it puts them in separate foloders (in the same directory) after backing up the original files.
 At the end of the operation, a report is generated with the IDs of the polygons chosen for training / validation.

 # 3. Data preparation and structure